retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 their trajectories present (or it's n`th occurrence) will be shown.
 Therefore, the column with step index 0 will always have 1 at selected event and zero at all other events.
 Fraction of users kept for centered step matrix shown in the title.
-In the example above, 51.3% of users have reach event 'cart' at least once.
+In the example above, 51.3% of users have reached the event 'cart' at least once.

 We can use all targets functionality with centered step_matrix, for example: